Ashraf2543/secure-logout-download/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the License.
 See the [LICENSE](LICENSE) file for details.

 ---